UNDERSTANDING THE TIBER-EU FRAMEWORK

 Your internal TIBER team and your board requires more than raw test results.
 They’re extremely technical and complex to understand.
 In fact, they’re of limited use in isolation.

-At Nettitude, your attack manager delivers the findings in meaningful language everyone understands.
+At LRQA Nettitude, your attack manager delivers the findings in meaningful language everyone understands.
 Clear recommendations accompany every highlighted risk.
 Guidance and support readily on tap.

 Fundamentally, you want to ask: “How vulnerable are we and what can we do to mitigate this?”